allegro/allegro.tech/_posts/2020-10-09-bigflow-a-python-framework-for-data-processing-on-gcp.md

 ## Features

-Without unification, a multi-project environment quickly becomes hard to manage.
+When you create many big data project without applying some best practices and without using common tooling, they quickly become hard to manage.
 BigFlow unifies many aspects of a big data project:

 * Project structure
-* Artifacts
+* Deployment artifacts
 * CI/CD process
 * Project CLI
 * Versioning